Why would I host my own Adobe Media Server vs. using a CDN for premium video streaming?

 - UDP communication— This feature provides lower latency for real-time communication applications.

-- Absolute timecode— This feature enables improved synchronization options.
+- Absolute timecode— This feature enables improved synchronisation options.

 - SWF file verification — An important part of protected content and communication delivery is to make sure your SWF files are not compromised.